Polynomial algorithms for p-dispersion problems in a planar Pareto Front: Abstract

 \section{Abstract}

-Having many best compromise solutions for bi-objective optimization problems, this paper studies p-dispersion problems to select $p\geqslant 2$ representative points in the Pareto Front(PF).
-Four standard variants of p-dispersion are considered.
-A novel variant, denoted Max-Sum-Neighbor p-dispersion, is introduced for the specific case of a 2d PF.
-Firstly, it is proven that $2$-dispersion and $3$-dispersion problems are solvable in $O(n)$ time in a 2d PF.
-Secondly, dynamic programming algorithms are designed for three p-dispersion variants, proving polynomial complexities in a 2d PF.
-The Max-Min p-dispersion problem is proven solvable in $O(pn\log n)$ time and $O(n)$ memory space.
-The Max-Sum-Min p-dispersion problem is proven solvable in $O(pn^3)$ time and $O(pn^2)$ space.
-The Max-Sum-Neighbor p-dispersion problem is proven solvable in $O(pn^2)$ time and $O(pn)$ space.
-Complexity results and parallelization issues are discussed in regards to practical implementation.
+In this paper, $p$-dispersion problems are studied to select $p\geqslant 2$ representative points from a large 2D Pareto Front (PF), solution of bi-objective optimization.
+Four standard $p$-dispersion variants are considered.
+A novel variant, Max-Sum-Neighbor $p$-dispersion, is introduced for the specific case of a 2D PF.
+Firstly, $2$-dispersion and $3$-dispersion problems are proven solvable in $O(n)$ time in a 2D PF.
+Secondly, dynamic programming algorithms are designed for three $p$-dispersion variants, proving polynomial complexities in a 2D PF.
+Max-min $p$-dispersion is solvable in $O(pn\log n)$ time and $O(n)$ memory space.
+Max-Sum-Neighbor $p$-dispersion is proven solvable in $O(pn^2)$ time and $O(n)$ space.
+Max-Sum-min $p$-dispersion is solvable in $O(pn^3)$ time and $O(pn^2)$ space.
+These complexity results hold also in 1D, proving for the first time that Max-Sum-min $p$-dispersion is polynomial in 1D.
+Furthermore, properties of these algorithms are discussed for an efficient implementation and for practical applications.